EdCelella/EdCelella.github.io/README.md

 # Personal Website

 This repository contains the code for my Github page.
 As Github Pages is a static site hosting service, only HTML5, CSS3 and JavaScript are utilised.
 The project does contain PHP code for sending emails, which can be used if a dynamic hosting service is utilised.
-Test.

 The website can be viewed [here](https://edcelella.github.io/).